Java to C++ Converter produces a high-quality Java to C++ conversion, saving you hours of painstaking work and valuable time.

-*Scroll right to see Java to C++ Converter in action!
+*Scroll right to see Java to C++ Converter screenshots

 You can select Java folders to convert.
-All ".java" files within that folder will be converted and written as either combined declaration/implementation header files or as traditionally separated .h/.cpp files to the directory you specify.
-However, Java to C++ Converter does not construct the new C++ project file (e.g., the .vcxproj file in Visual Studio).
-This is due to the lack of one-to-one correspondence between Java project types and formats and C++ project types and formats.
+All ".java" files within that folder will be converted and output as either traditional .h/.cpp files or C++20 modules to the directory you specify.
+However, Java to C++ Converter does not construct the new C++ project file.
+This is due to the lack of similarity between Java project types and formats and C++ project types and formats.

 Your existing code is left completely intact.
-The new C++ files are written to the new location that you specify.
+The new C++ files are output to the new location that you specify.

 Anonymous inner classes are converted to C++ nested private classes, but if the interface is a functional interface, then the interface is converted to a function pointer typedef and the anonymous inner class is converted to a lambda.